 - Audio Clip: Romantic and Mature Love

-Read about each of our associates and their specializations below.
+Read about each associate and their specializations below.

 Linda Lazzara, MSW, LSW | Associated Therapist

 I believe that every individual has both the desire and the potential to lead an enriching and fulfilling life.
 I also believe that we carry this hope into our relationships and our ideas for family life.
 However, couples often find that these plans are challenged by obstacles that can hinder healthy partnerships from developing.

 My approach to couples therapy is a collaborative process aimed at helping partners better recognize the troublesome differences and repetitive patterns that cause stress on their relationship.
 I help couples uncover and develop the strengths that benefit the partnership while facilitating healthy means of communication to foster growth where needed.
 Although I have training in multiple treatment modalities, I mainly use Solution Focused Therapy and Cognitive Behavioral Therapy in my work with couples.